Phil Emery (American football): 2013

 On January 16, the Bears announced the hiring of Montreal Alouettes head coach Marc Trestman as head coach.
 Trestman was widely regarded as Emery's pick due to his cerebral approach to the game and ability to improve the performance of the quarterbacks he has worked with.

-In Emery's second draft, he selected G Kyle Long in the first round (20th overall), LB Jon Bostic (50th overall), LB Khaseem Greene (117th overall), OL Jordan Mills (163rd overall), DE Cornelius Washington (188th overall), and WR Marquess Wilson (236 overall).
+In Emery's second draft, he selected guard Kyle Long in the first round (20th overall), linebacker Jon Bostic (50th overall), linebacker Khaseem Greene (117th overall), offensive lineman Jordan Mills (163rd overall), defensive end Cornelius Washington (188th overall), and wide receiver Marquess Wilson (236 overall).
 Reaction was mixed with ESPN's Mel Kiper Jr. giving the whole of the Bears draft a C+ overall grade, stating the late round picks lacked value.
 However Jason Chilton rated the individual picks more highly in the later rounds.
 The Bears ended the season with an 8–8 record and failed to make the playoffs.

 2014

-In Emery's third draft he selected CB Kyle Fuller in the first round (1st round, 14th overall), DT Ego Ferguson (2nd round, 51st overall), DT Will Sutton (3rd round, 82nd overall), RB Ka'deem Carey (4th round, 117th overall), S Brock Vereen (4th round, 131st overall), QB David Fales (6th round, 183rd overall), P Pat O'Donnell (6th round, 191st overall), and OT Charles Leno, Jr. (7th round, 246th overall).
-The Bears traded with the Denver Broncos, swapping the Bears fifth round picks in 2014 and 2015 for the Broncos 4th and 7th picks in 2014.
+In Emery's third draft he selected cornerback Kyle Fuller in the first round (1st round, 14th overall), defensive tackle Ego Ferguson (2nd round, 51st overall), defensive tackle Will Sutton (3rd round, 82nd overall), running back Ka'deem Carey (4th round, 117th overall), safety Brock Vereen (4th round, 131st overall), quarterback David Fales (6th round, 183rd overall), punter Pat O'Donnell (6th round, 191st overall), and offensive tackle Charles Leno (7th round, 246th overall).
+The Bears traded with the Denver Broncos, swapping the Bears' fifth round picks in 2014 and 2015 for the Broncos 4th and 7th picks in 2014.
 This ended up giving the Bears no fifth round pick, but two additional picks in both the fourth and sixth rounds.
 Emery also brought in undrafted free agents Jordan Lynch and James Dunbar.
 Bucky Brooks of NFL.com gave the Bears draft a B, and called the 4th round pick of Carey the draft's biggest steal.

-Additionally, Elliot Harrison of NFL.com ranked the Bears offseason moves as the second best in the league based on a strong draft and the additions of free agents DE's Jared Allen, Willie Young, Lamarr Houston, Israel Idonije, and QB Jimmy Clausen.
+Additionally, Elliot Harrison of NFL.com ranked the Bears offseason moves as the second best in the league based on a strong draft and the additions of free agents defensive ends Jared Allen, Willie Young, Lamarr Houston, Israel Idonije, and quarterback Jimmy Clausen.

 On December 29, 2014, Emery was fired from the Bears after the team merited a 5–11 record, their worst since their debut year with Lovie Smith, and, once again, missed the playoffs.
 A significant, contributing factor to Emery's demise was his directive to extend quarterback Jay Cutler's contract in January 2014 to a lucrative seven-year deal with $126.7 million, of which $54 million was guaranteed.
 This negotiation has been deemed to be the worst contract in the NFL.

-The Bears hired Ryan Pace on January 8, 2015, to replace Emery as the GM.
+The Bears hired Ryan Pace on January 8, 2015, to replace Emery as the general manager.